Call 7 days a week for free advice

 The style of your staircase will dictate how you choose a stairlift.
 Below is a list of common types of stairs and the stairlift options that would be required for these types of options.

-Straight stairs - It is possible to fit a stairlift to almost all types of traditional staircases.
+Straight stairs - It is possible to fit a stairlift into almost all types of traditional staircases.
 If your stairs are a single flight and ascend in a straight line, then you can easily have a straight stairlift fitted.
-This is the most cost-effective type of stairlift and installation usually takes a couple of hours.
+This is the most cost-effective type of stairlift, and installation usually takes a couple of hours.

 Transfer Platform stairlifts - If you have two straight staircases that join with a small landing, then you may require a transfer platform stairlift.
 This is essentially two straight stairlifts, but the user’s ability to transfer themselves from seat to seat needs to be considered.
 If you’re unable to transfer to another stairlift seat, then a curved stairlift would be the best option, as it will move on a continuous track across the landing.